zorael/kameloso/README.md

  <kameloso> New timer added!
 Use !timer add to add lines.
       <you> !timer add mytimer This is an announcement on a timer
  <kameloso> Line added to timer mytimer.
-      <you> !timer add mytimer It is sent after 100 messages have been seen and (600 seconds have passed)
+      <you> !timer add mytimer It is sent after 100 messages have been seen *AND* 600 seconds have passed
  <kameloso> Line added to timer mytimer.
-(...time passes, messages get sent...)
+(...time passes with activity in chat...)
  <kameloso> This is an announcement on a timer
-(...time passes, messages get sent...)
+(...time passes with activity in chat...)
- <kameloso> It is sent after 100 messages have been seen and 600 seconds have passed
+ <kameloso> It is sent after 100 messages have been seen *AND* 600 seconds have passed
       <you> !timer suspend mytimer
  <kameloso> Timer suspended.
 Use !timer resume mytimer to resume it.
       <you> !timer resume mytimer